Corporate WiFi Access for robots

 Network Requirements

-The robot routes all traffic from itself through a Wireguard VPN tunnel.
-The VPN tunnel terminates in our AWS VPC at our VPN gateway.
+The robot routes all traffic from itself through Wireguard VPN tunnels.
+The VPN tunnels terminate in our AWS VPC at our VPN gateway.
 Wireguard runs over UDP on ports 51820 and 51821.
-In addition, the robot also establishes a TCP connection on port 80 with the Google Time and DNS servers.
+In addition, the robot also performs periodic self tests of its connection using a TCP connection to port 80 on the Google's time-server and ping to one of Google's DNS servers.
+To facilitate required communication this traffic cannot be blocked.

-4. No "Captive Portal" e.g. an airport style page that must be clicked through before connecting.
+6. No "Captive Portal", for example an airport style page that must be clicked through before connecting.

 How to connect the robot to your network